rstaylor/BestOfferDemo/README.md

 If the IP address is changes also change the configuration file for the Web-based User interface.
 This can be found at bestofferui/assets/config.json within the project folder.

+### EXCEPTION FOR MAC
+Docker for MAC does not provide any ability to bridge to the Docker network.
+Therefore the ONLY way to access the container Web interfaces (SMP, REST, demo application) if via mapped ports and the localhost server reference.
+A mapped port of 4949 has been created for this purpose.
+For example use http://localhost:4949/bestofferui/ to access the demo application

 ## run the container
 Open the terminal in this directory and run or open VSCode in this directory,